Nicaraguan Fitness Model Dolly Castro Stuns In Skintight Leggings & Crop Top While Walking Her Adorable Pooch

 Nicaraguan fitness model Dolly Castro updated her social media accounts with the cutest photo of herself taking some time out with her pet dog.
 The Latina diva looked smoking hot in some athleisure wear while taking her pooch for a walk.

-Dolly took to Instagram on Sunday, February 2 to show off her incredible figure.
-The mother-of-one wore an animal print sports bra and leggings that exposed her curves to perfection.
+Dolly took to Instagram on Sunday to show off her incredible figure.
+The mother of one wore an animal-print sports bra and leggings that exposed her curves to perfection.
 The brunette flaunted her ample cleavage in a tiny top with a low-cut neckline.
 The thick straps and black elasticated band helped to keep things comfortable as she strolled outside.

 The bombshell kept her accessories simple for the shot.
 She only wore a bracelet and wedding ring as she already had her hands full with her fluffy white dog.
 She had her pet on a leash as she walked him down a leafy suburb.
 In the background, palm trees, evergreen foliage, and gardens are visible and would provide a grand respite for any pooch.